jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 Comparing the zero replacement methods showed no difference between clustering.
-There were only cosmetic tree topology changes with by clade rotation i.e. no
+There were only cosmetic tree topology changes with clade rotation, i.e. no
 structural changes.
 The output is saved as in the same directory at above.

 ### R9.3.2 Indicator Analysis